Jennifer Hoppe

-Jennifer Hoppe (also credited as Jennifer Hoppe-House) is an American film and television writer, having worked on the series Grace & Frankie, Get Shorty, Nurse Jackie and Damages.
+Jennifer Hoppe (also credited as Jennifer Hoppe-House) is an American film and television writer, having worked on the series Grace and Frankie, Get Shorty, Nurse Jackie and Damages.
 She also co-wrote the 2004 made-for-television movie The Dead Will Tell.
 She often works with her creative partner Nancy Fichman.

 Career

 Film

 As creative partners, Fichman and Hoppe have sold and developed several feature film projects, including scripts for Mike Figgis, Allen Coulter, Michael Costigan, and Damon Santostefano.

 Television

-Along with Katie Ford and Nancy Fichman, Jennifer Hoppe is currently in production on a new series for Apple+ TV, starring Patricia Arquette, to premiere in 2022.
+Along with Katie Ford and Nancy Fichman, Jennifer Hoppe created the series High Desert for Apple+ TV, starring Patricia Arquette.

 Fichman and Hoppe have written the following television episodes.